ArnavK-09/readme-standards/README.md

 <h3 align="center">💖 Thanks for Using REPO_NAME!</h3>

 <p align="center">
-    <strong>If you find this project helpful, please give it a ⭐ on GitHub!</strong>
+    <kbd>If you find this project helpful, please give it a ⭐ on GitHub!</kbd>
 </p>